-Although defocusing the laser results in loss of detail, it produces smoother engravings with good contrast that blends into the surface of the wooden workpiece.
+Although defocusing the laser results in a loss of detail, it produces smoother engravings with good contrast that blends into the surface of the wooden workpiece.

-Whereas a focused laser with tight spot size is preferred when performing vector engravings on wood, as it produces fine line engravings with high precision.
+Whereas a focused laser with tight spot size is preferred when performing vector engravings on wood, as it produces fine-line engravings with high precision.